brglackin/GettingCleaningDataProject/README.md

 * code_book.md

-  This is the code book for the tidayData dataset.
+  This is the code book for the tidyData dataset.

 ### run_analysis.R